Susanna Clarke: Jonathan Strange and Mr Norrell

 Around 2001, Clarke "had begun to despair", and started looking for someone to help her finish and sell the book.
 Giles Gordon became her first literary agent and sold the unfinished manuscript to Bloomsbury in early 2003, after two publishers rejected it as unmarketable.
 Bloomsbury were so sure the novel would be a success that they offered Clarke a £1 million advance.
 They printed 250,000 hardcover copies simultaneously in the United States, Britain, and Germany.
 Seventeen translations were begun before the first English publication was released on 8 September 2004 in the United States and on 30 September in the United Kingdom.

-Jonathan Strange & Mr Norrell is an alternative history set in 19th-century England during the Napoleonic Wars.
+Jonathan Strange & Mr Norrell is an alternate history novel set in 19th-century England during the Napoleonic Wars.
 It is based on the premise that magic once existed in England and has returned with two men: Gilbert Norrell and Jonathan Strange.
 Centring on the relationship between these two men, the novel investigates the nature of Englishness and the boundary between reason and madness.
 It has been described as a fantasy novel, an alternative history, and an historical novel and draws on various Romantic literary traditions, such as the comedy of manners, the Gothic tale, and the Byronic hero.
 Clarke's style has frequently been described as a pastiche, particularly of 19th-century British writers such as Charles Dickens, Jane Austen, and George Meredith.
 The supernatural is contrasted with and highlighted by mundane details and Clarke's tone combines arch wit with antiquarian quaintness.
 The text is supplemented with almost 200 footnotes, outlining the backstory and an entire fictional corpus of magical scholarship.
 The novel was well received by critics and reached number three on the New York Times best-seller list, remaining on the list for eleven weeks.

 A seven-part adaptation of the book by the BBC began broadcast on BBC One on Sunday 17 May 2015.
 The book was adapted by Peter Harness, directed by Toby Haynes, and produced by Cuba Pictures and Feel Films.